 Unless there is a substantial tax advantage in the investor’s home country, the disadvantages of a branch probably outweigh the benefits.
 It is more difficult to establish a branch, which takes about six months, and the establishment costs are nearly the same as for other business forms.

-· Registration time is 90 days in average.
+· Brazilian company registration time is 90 days in average.

 · A local administrator is needed.
 It can be brazilian person or entity, or foreigner person with permanent visa.

-· An experienced lawyer guidance is a must to avoid delay in the process.
+· An experienced lawyer guidance is a must to avoid delay in the process of company registration in Brazil.

 · All foreign documents must be notarized and legalized by the consulate or embassy in Brazil.
 The documention should also be translated into Portuguese by an in-house translator, this does not necessarily rule out the services of a private translator.